oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 ### Choose GKE for Spinnaker deployment

 The second step is to choose a cloud provider for the environment in which you will install Spinnaker.
 For Kubernetes, Spinnaker needs a `kubeconfig` file, to access and manage the cluster.
-For creating a `kubeconfig` for a GKE cluster, you must first create your GoogleCloud account.
-There is a [free tier](https://cloud.google.com/free) that grants you $300 in free credits if you are new to GoogleCloud.
+For creating a `kubeconfig` for a GKE cluster, you must first create your GKE cluster.
+There is a [free tier](https://cloud.google.com/free) that grants you $300 in free credits for GoogleCloud if you are a new user.

 After you signed up, install [`gcloud` CLI](https://cloud.google.com/sdk/docs/install).
 Follow the process to the end, the last step is to run `gcloud init` and set up the authorization for the tool.